 You’ve all seen Jamie Oliver’s recipe for Chicken in Milk, right?
 Well I didn’t have any milk on hand, but I did have some coconut milk.
-What happened next was a succulent, flavorful roasted chicken that could easily make for a perfect Mother’s Day dinner.
-This Thai Roasted Chicken in Coconut Milk is heaven.
+What happened next was a succulent, flavorful roasted chicken that is perfect for dinner or shredded up and put in a soup.
+Check out the new video to see how this Thai Roasted Chicken in Coconut Milk comes together.

 So, since I didn’t have any fresh milk I decided to use coconut milk and go a more Thai influenced route.
 I had a few lemongrass stalks, which would lend themselves well to the lemon infused sauce.
 Things were looking up.
 Besides all that, for anyone who is lactose intolerant, this is perfect for you – a literal winner, winner, chicken dinner!